MNSGC-Ballooning/OPC-Library/README.txt

 Data from the first 30 seconds of powering on the sensors will not be reliable, because the fans must reach operating speed.

+The Alphasense N3 and R1 do not currently cooperate on the same SPI bus.
+The SPS30 I2C is currently nonfunctional.

 ----------Commands for OPCSensor Library----------